- What is Python?

 Advantages of R Programming

-Platform independent: R is platform-independent and can work on all the operating systems like UNIX, Windows, and Mac.
+- Platform independent: R is platform-independent and can work on all operating systems like UNIX, Windows, and Mac.

-Data Wrangling: Through its packages like readr and dplyr, R has the capability of converting a messy code into a structured one.
+- Data Wrangling: Through its packages like readr and dplyr, R has the capability of converting messy code into a structured one.

 Disadvantages of R